Q: How do I sign-up for the ride?

 A: Once your registration has been validated, we will post you a joining pack that contains the sponsorship form.

-You can also collect sponsorship online by creating your own fundraising page on our EverydayHero website.
+You can also collect sponsorship online by creating your own fundraising page on our just giving page.
 The link can be found on www.charitybikeride.com .

 Q: I own a company and would like to become a ride sponsor.
 Who do I contact and what does it cost me?